-Even the art world is just reworking the threads that were always there: deconstruction and reconstructions of ideas, shapes, pattern, color and composition.
+Even the art world is just reworking the threads that were always there: deconstruction and reconstructions of ideas, shapes, patterns, color, and composition.

-Out of this dialogue one becomes conscious of feelings, one’s own and those of others.
-I am intrigued with the process of communicating one’s feelings and ideas to other people.
+Out of this dialogue, one becomes conscious of feelings, one’s own and those of others.
+I am intrigued by the process of communicating one’s feelings and ideas to other people.
 We might live around people who speak a common language, but words can have different meanings to different people.

 The word “dog” might be a positive word to many, making them think of a soft warm puppy to cuddle; to someone else, ”dog” might be associated with trauma or pain, calling back memories of fear.
 Feelings were in the world long before people had words for them, and art circles through feelings, lighting their crevices, illuminating their shapes.

 Thus the creation of art is important because it expresses a story visually that cannot be put into words, striking a cord deeper in the mind and in the spirit.
-This process of creation brings a familiar object into a new light, a fixing new narratives to the past.
+This process of creation brings a familiar object into a new light, fixing new narratives of the past.

 I am interested in the dark areas between colors, the places that go deep, winding and twisting into areas and dimensions out of the spectrum of one’s experience.

 I like to create fresh landscapes, realities, and feelings of something familiar but at the same time foreign: The sublime.
-Color symbolizes mood, feeling, and emotion.
-In pursuit of this I use mainly stained glass, precious stones, recycled magazines, images, and other paper for my mosaics.
+The color symbolizes a mood, feeling, and emotion.
+In pursuit of this, I use mainly stained glass, precious stones, recycled magazines, images, and other paper for my mosaics.

 While the elements in my art are not new, as is the case with all art, the process of synthesizing known objects and articles yields magnitudes of which one might never be conscious without participating in that process.

-As a introverted person I am interested in the very personal path we must walk down.
-Each person sees and experiences the world in a different way; yet like all works of art we are all connected.
-I do believe in a collective consciousness, or shared knowledge, if you will.
+As an introverted person I am interested in the very personal path we must walk down.
+Each person sees and experiences the world in a different way, yet like all works of art we are all connected.
+I do believe in the collective consciousness, or shared knowledge, if you will.